titon/framework/docs/en/support/conventions.md

 * Must be written as a verb that conveys an action.
 For example, `getValue()`, `setValue()`, `hasItem()`, `removeMember()`, `flushContents()`, etc.

-The following actions must be used within the correct naming context.
+The following actions should be used within the correct naming context, but are not mandatory.

 * `get` - Get a value.
 * `set` - Set a value.
 Only applicable if one possible value.